 - Shout-Out: His second costume in 7 is black and red leather with white hair.
 It's gonna be one crazy party!

 - The Unfettered: His strategies always take all possible courses of action into account, even if some of them are dirty or immoral.
-Notably, flooding Lu Bu's castle to flush him out inflicted great suffering on the peasants.
+For instance, flooding Lu Bu's castle to flush him out inflicted great suffering on the peasants.

 Height: 5'7" (170cm)

-- Aloof Dark-Haired Girl: Unless Ma Chao is in the vicinity.
-Overlaps with Eerie Pale-Skinned Brunette.
+- Aloof Dark-Haired Girl: She cold and aloof unless Ma Chao is in the vicinity.
+It overlaps with Eerie Pale-Skinned Brunette.

 - Badass Cape: In her debut game 7:XL.
 Her designer said it was an homage to Spawn.
 By 8, it's more of a Badass Longcoat.

 - Battle Couple: Averted.
-Although historically and in the novel she fought alongside her husband, he has yet to appear in the games.
+Although historically and in the novel she fought alongside her husband, he has yet to appear in the games as of 8.

 - Manipulative Bitch: In Wu's hypothetical route for 8, she tricks Guan Yu and Zhang Fei into believing Sun Shangxiang is a traitor to her husband Liu Bei and Shu.
 The glossaries note that her historical counterpart was a keen military and political strategist on top of being a personal combatant.